Immigration Act of 1924

-Enacted amid increasing public and political anxiety about the country's rapid social and demographic changes, the 1924 act supplanted earlier legislation by vastly reducing immigration for countries outside the Western Hemisphere: Immigrants from Asia were banned, and the total annual immigration quota for the rest of the world was capped at 165,000—an 80% reduction of the yearly average before 1914.
+The 1924 act was passed due to growing public and political concerns about the country's fast-changing social and demographic landscape.
+It replaced earlier legislation by significantly reducing immigration from countries outside the Western Hemisphere.
+Immigrants from Asia were banned, and the total annual immigration quota for the rest of the world was capped at 165,000—an 80% reduction of the yearly average before 1914.
 The act temporarily reduced the annual quota of any nationality from 3% of their 1910 population, per the Emergency Quota Act of 1921, to 2% as recorded in the 1890 census; a new quota was implemented in 1927, based on each nationality's share of the total U.S. population in the 1920 census, which would govern U.S. immigration policy until 1965.

-According to the U.S. Department of State's Office of the Historian, the purpose of the act was "to preserve the ideal of U.S. homogeneity."
-Its chief author and namesake, U.S. Representative Albert Johnson, was a leading proponent of eugenics, justifying the act as a bulwark against "a stream of alien blood"; it likewise found support among racist and nativist groups such as the Ku Klux Klan.
-However, some proponents, such as the American Federation of Labor (AFL), welcomed the act for reducing cheap immigrant labor that would compete with local workers.
-Both public and Congressional opposition was minimal.
+According to the Department of State, the purpose of the act was "to preserve the ideal of U.S. homogeneity."
 The 1924 act would define U.S. immigration policy for nearly three decades, until being substantially revised by the Immigration and Nationality Act of 1952 and ultimately replaced by the Immigration and Nationality Act of 1965.